 It was just over a year ago when I pulled everything out of the van and gutted it to add walls and a floor.
-In what’s become a yearly tradition, I drop practically everything in order to prep the van for a spring road trip. (documented here in “VanLife Part 4″) After a year rolling in our set up, I wish I had done a few things differently.
+In what’s become a yearly tradition, I drop practically everything in order to prep the van for a spring road trip. (documented here in “VanLife Part 4″) After a year rolling in the setup, I wish I had done a few things differently.
 I had gone with some very thin wood for the ceiling panels, and I should have spent a bit more on those materials or tried hard to source recycled wood.

-The wood Home Depot flooring I got for very little on Craig’s List is a light color, and I wish it was anything but.
+The wood Home Depot flooring I found for very little on Craig’s List is a light color, and I wish it was anything but.
 It almost always looks dirty, especially coming in after a bike ride.
-Our broom is in use constantly, just to make things a bit tidier.
+The broom is in use constantly, just to make things a bit tidier.
 What bothered me the most though, is how every photo of the van shows off my poorly assembled sink and the stuff we store below it.
 It was overdue for an upgrade.

 However, I still don’t know crap about building a cabinet, much less a wood box.
 My background in construction and woodworking is Legos and Tinkertoys.
 I never took woodshop classes — a regret I still have, and one I’d like to rectify at some point.
-Though I’ve started using pocket screws and a Kreg jig a little, I didn’t have the correct size screws on hand and instead came up for a different solution for creating what was essentially a giant wood box. (see photo… I used a 2×3 at the bottom for structure and screwed the panels together using scrap bits of 2×4 to anchor it together)
+Though I’ve started using pocket screws and a Kreg jig a little, I didn’t have the correct size screws on hand and instead came up for a different solution for creating what was essentially a giant wooden box. (see photo… I used a 2×3 at the bottom for structure and screwed the panels together using scrap bits of 2×4 to anchor it together)

 It wasn’t the most elegant solution, but it’s solid and after the sink is installed you don’t see the inside anyway.